gregreen/deep-potential/README.md

 and a demonstration with a simple toy system - the Plummer Sphere with isotropic velocities.

-This version is implemented in Tensorflow 2.x.
-There is a matching PyTorch implementation at [tingyuansen/deep-potential](https://github.com/tingyuansen/deep-potential).
+This version is implemented in JAX, with some legacy code in Tensorflow 2.x.
+There is an out-of-date PyTorch implementation at [tingyuansen/deep-potential](https://github.com/tingyuansen/deep-potential).